arcanemachine/phoenix-todo-list/support/deploy/README.md

   - Stop the service: `systemctl --user stop phoenix-todo-list.service`
 - To enable the service on startup: `systemctl --user enable phoenix-todo-list.service`
   - To disable the service from running on startup: `systemctl --user disable phoenix-todo-list.service`
+- To view the logs for the service (useful for troubleshooting): `journalctl --user -xe --unit phoenix-todo-list`

 ## Deploying With Containers